-The Foundation recognises that providing timely initial help is more effective in promoting the welfare of children than reacting later.
+The Fondation recognises that providing timely Early Help is more effective in promoting the welfare of children than reacting later.
 DSLs are accountable and responsible for ensuring the identified needs of children are acted upon early; without delay and as soon as the problem emerges which may be at any point in a child's life.

-KCSIE (2021) emphasises that all staff should be aware of the Early Help 'Pathway to Change' process and understand their role in it.
-All DSLs should be trained in the Warwickshire Early Help 'Pathway to Change' processes.
-All school staff are therefore trained and required to notice any concerns about children which may help to identify those that would benefit from the Early Help 'Pathway to Change' support.
+Keeping Children Safe in Education (2021) emphasises that all staff should be aware of the Early Help process and understand their role in it.
+All DSLs should be trained in the Warwickshire Early Help Processes.
+All school staff are therefore trained and required to notice any concerns about children which may help to identify those that would benefit from Early Help.

 Schools record concerns using their designated safeguarding recording systems (green forms and/or My Concern) and staff are trained to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
-The DSL may delegate the initiation of the Early Help 'Pathway to Change' process to an appropriate trained member of the school staff.
-The DSL is responsible and accountable for overseeing and managing the Early Help 'Pathway to Change' process but the process including acting as lead professional can be undertaken by for example your TAs, SENCO, teaching staff, pastoral staff, seen to be appropriate for your setting.
+The DSL may delegate the initiation of the Early Help Pathway to Change process to an appropriate trained member of the school staff.
+The DSL is responsible and accountable for overseeing and managing Early Help but the process including acting as lead professional can be undertaken by for example your TA's, SENCO, teaching staff, pastoral staff, seen to be appropriate for your setting.

-The Early Help 'Pathway to Change' might be simple pastoral support and something the School is able to address with parents so that the child's needs are met quickly and easily.
-The School will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using WCC's Early Help 'Pathway to Change' documentation as appropriate.
-The Early Help 'Pathway to Change' paperwork is used in order to support families prior to the requirement of formalised Early Help 'Pathway to Change' process being initiated.
+Early Help might be simple pastoral support and something the School is able to address with parents so that the child's needs are met quickly and easily.
+The School will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using WCC Pathway to Change documentation as appropriate.
+Early Help paperwork is used in order to support families prior to the requirement of formalised Early Help being initiated.
 The Spectrum of Support document (2021) will enable practitioners to understand the level of needs presented by families and what support may be required.